Ahrefs vs Semrush — Which Should You Use?

 Both Ahrefs and Semrush make it very easy for you to find out all the above information.

-You just enter a keyword into their respective keyword research tools — ‘Keywords Explorer’ in Ahrefs, and ‘Keyword Overview’ in Semrush — and you’ll get the info you need straight away — search volume for that phrase, its keyword difficulty score, the sites that are currently ranking for it, and a list of related keywords.
+You just enter a keyword into their keyword research tools — that’s the ‘Keywords Explorer’ in Ahrefs, and the ‘Keyword Overview’ feature in Semrush — and you’ll get the info you need straight away — search volume for that phrase, its keyword difficulty score, the sites that are currently ranking for it, and a list of related keywords.

 Performing keyword research in Semrush